 To find the proper balance, we need to understand the function of the two sides.
 The job of the self is to want whatever is right for us—whatever we yearn for.
 If we are happy, this will allow for an inner manifestation of the divine, which must do the same for everyone around us.
 We have a positive affect on others when we live up to our inherent potential.
 The more intense the contact with ourselves, the greater this effect will be.

 But we have to be connecting with something that will really make us happy, not some surface superficial desire.
 It can’t be something we want because that would be the obvious aim.
 We can’t have our desire be foggy and half-formulated.
-We can’t be simultaneously sitting on a feeling that to be happy is to be selfish, or that it will exact a toll from us that’s higher than we are willing to pay.
+Also, we can’t be simultaneously sitting on a feeling that to be happy is to be selfish, or that it will exact a toll from us that’s higher than we are willing to pay.

 Well good golly, Miss Molly, why should anyone fear happiness?
 Sometimes it’s because we fear abandoning ourselves to it.
 Or that bliss will make us totally lose control.
 We might fear that a bunch of obligations will come with it that we don’t want.
 Or maybe we fear we’re inadequate to have it or keep it.
 Just because we want something doesn’t mean our unconscious doesn’t have its own completely different agenda.